junxit/us-congress-bills-115/metadata.md

 - 2018-03-05 — Mr. Palmer moved to suspend the rules and pass the bill.
 - 2018-03-05 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 389 - 0 (Roll no. 92). (text: CR H1352)
 - 2018-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 389 - 0 (Roll no. 92).(text: CR H1352)
+- 2018-03-06 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.